officelearn/azure-docs.sv-se/articles/automation/automation-runbook-gallery.md

 ---
-title: Runbook-och modul-gallerier för Azure Automation
+title: Runbook and module galleries for Azure Automation
-description: Runbooks och moduler från Microsoft och communityn är tillgängliga så att du kan installera och använda i din Azure Automation-miljö.
-I den här artikeln beskrivs hur du kan komma åt dessa resurser och bidra med Runbooks till galleriet.
+description: Runbooks and modules from Microsoft and the community are available for you to install and use in your Azure Automation environment.
+This article describes how you can access these resources and to contribute your runbooks to the gallery.
 services: automation
 ms.service: automation
 ms.subservice: process-automation